 As we worked to make atomic swaps available to the public, one thing we recognized early on was the need to make the trading as convenient as it is on any popular exchange.
 Thus we saw a need to integrate Electrum server infrastructure into the Komodo DEX technology.
 This removes the need to download a blockchain when trading.

 With our lightweight atomic-swap technology in place, our community was able to begin a more rapid pace of adoption.
 In 2017, volunteers in our Komodo community performed 15,000 atomic swaps on our decentralized exchange, which was an important part of the movement forward.

-Finally, we had to show that when on “cluster” of users trading on BarterDEX gets overcrowded, users can create a new “cluster” and continue trading.
+Finally, we had to show that when on “cluster” of users trading on BarterDEX (now retired in favor of AtomicDEX) gets overcrowded, users can create a new “cluster” and continue trading.
 Our demonstration this last weekend took one trading cluster to maximum trading capacity, allowing us to see its limitations and to iron out any issues in the code.

 The technology to branch out each cluster individually is now in place, and we have used the results of maxing out one cluster to optimize the backend code for each cluster.
 As of today, we can say without equivocation that the full backend package of Komodo is online.
 What's even better, is that we tested everything adequately under the eyes of everyone.
 Our atomic swap technology allows users to safely attempt to swap with others for blockchain products on completely separate blockchain.

 The test proves that BarterDEX (now retired in favor of AtomicDEX) is capable of handling millions of fiat-equivalent USD value in 24-hr transaction volume.
 We saw over 2000 transactions in 7 hours, which means we were sustaining over five swaps per minute, and over 20 of them were happening in parallel.